Nice to meet you.

 Student loans are reserved for anyone seeking education from an accredited institution after high school.

-Typically, students go through FAFSA.ed.gov in order to apply for student loans.
-FAFSA will loan students a sum of money based on their need.
+Typically, students apply for student loans through FAFSA.ed.gov.
+FAFSA loans students a sum of money based on their need.

-For this reason, it’s best to either go through the federal government, or a trusted lending institution.
+For this reason, it’s best to go through the federal government or a trusted lending institution.

 Another option for getting a secured loan